rflorenc/drwatcher-operator/README.md

 ## Summary

 The DR (Disaster Restic|Recovery) Watcher is used for enabling Velero based Self Service backups and schedules in OpenShift Container Platform v4x.
+An example backup infra can be setup by following the instructions here: https://github.com/rflorenc/openshift-backup-infra

 ## DR Watcher Operator Functionality